wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/wazuh-with-yara.rst

 Wazuh manager configuration
 ---------------------------

-First, configure the manager the action that you want to execute and under which circumstances you want it to be triggered.
+First, configure in the manager the action that you want to execute, specifying under which circumstances you want it to be triggered.
 For that, edit the configuration file located at ``/var/ossec/etc/manager.conf`` and add the following:

 .. code-block:: none